Adaptive Greedy Frame Selection for Long Video Understanding: Introduction

-However, selecting a small subset of frames is not merely a relevance-ranking problem.
-Two failure modes are common in practice: (i) \emph{redundancy collapse}, where selectors over-concentrate on visually similar frames around a salient segment (wasting budget), and (ii) \emph{coverage collapse}, where selectors over-penalize redundancy and spread too thin, missing localized but critical events.
-These modes motivate two complementary desiderata: \textbf{diversity} to discourage repetitive selections and \textbf{coverage} to ensure the chosen subset spans distinct parts of the video so that important evidence is not skipped.
-This perspective is closely related to classic relevance--diversity retrieval and subset selection: Maximal Marginal Relevance (MMR) trades off relevance and novelty~\cite{carbonell1998mmr}, while coverage/representativeness objectives are often modeled as (approximately) submodular functions that admit efficient greedy maximization with approximation guarantees~\cite{nemhauser1978submodular,krause14survey,lin-bilmes-2011-class}; diversity can also be promoted via DPP/log-determinant objectives~\cite{kulesza2012dpp,zhang2025adardkey}.
-Existing long-video selectors often emphasize one side of the trade-off and can be brittle when the query requires a different balance.
+Frame selection, however, is not merely a relevance-ranking problem.
+In practice, two failure modes often appear.
+A selector may suffer from \emph{redundancy collapse}, concentrating many frames around the same salient segment and wasting budget on near-duplicates.
+Conversely, it may suffer from \emph{coverage collapse}, spreading too uniformly and missing localized evidence needed to answer a specific question.
+These failures motivate a relevance--coverage view of long-video frame selection: selected frames should align with the question while also representing the video's broader semantic structure.
+This perspective connects to classic relevance--diversity retrieval, such as Maximal Marginal Relevance~\cite{Carbonell_1998_MMR}, and to submodular coverage objectives that admit efficient greedy maximization with approximation guarantees~\cite{nemhauser1978submodular,Krause_2014_Submodular,lin-bilmes-2011-class}.
+Diversity can also be promoted by DPP/log-determinant objectives~\cite{kulesza2012dpp,Zhang_2025_AdaRDKey}.

-Crucially, the best trade-off is \emph{question dependent}.
-For example, summary-style questions benefit from broader temporal and semantic coverage, whereas fine-grained questions about a specific event may favor relevance with mild redundancy control.
-This observation suggests that a single fixed selection strategy is suboptimal across heterogeneous question types.
-To address this, we propose a \emph{query-adaptive greedy frame selector} that (1) optimizes a parameterized objective jointly balancing relevance and semantic-space coverage (which implicitly penalizes redundancy), and (2) selects the trade-off policy conditioned on a lightweight question-type classifier.
-Our design is complementary to recent adaptive acquisition frameworks that switch information-gathering behaviors for long videos~\cite{zou2026videobrain}.
+Our key observation is that the best relevance--coverage trade-off is \emph{question dependent}.
+Summary-style questions often benefit from broad temporal and semantic coverage, whereas fine-grained event questions may require stronger query relevance with only mild redundancy control.
+A single fixed selection rule is therefore unlikely to be optimal across heterogeneous question types.
+We address this with a query-adaptive greedy frame selector that (i) optimizes a parameterized relevance--coverage objective and (ii) routes questions to one of a small number of interpretable trade-off presets using a lightweight question-type classifier.
+This design is complementary to recent adaptive acquisition frameworks that decide when and how to gather additional video evidence~\cite{Zou_2026_VideoBrain}.